kingsznhone/VSOP2013.NET/README.md

 This thing is totally useless for myself.
 But I think someone might need this algorithm in the future.

 VSOP2013 is much much slower than VSOP87.
-But  it's more accurate than 87?
+Maybe more accurate than 87?

 I use multi-thread and precalculation technique to accelerate iteration speed.